mfloriani/SDL_BSM/README.md

 # Top Down Shooter

-It is a minimalist top-down-shooter game prototype and the goal is to eliminate all the enemies without been seen by them.
+It is a minimalist top-down-shooter game prototype.
+The goal is to eliminate all the enemies without been seen by them.

 # Tech